GenesisFR/DS2TroubleshootingGuide/README.md

 When two computers on physical LAN can see each other in the lobby but the client stays in the lobby or crash once the host starts a game, you must disable IPv6 on both computers:

-1. In Windows, go to `Control Panel -> Network and Sharing Center`.
+1. In Windows, go to "Control Panel -> Network and Sharing Center".
 2. Double-click on your network adapter.
-3. Click on `Properties`.
+3. Click on Properties.
-4. In the list of items, make sure `Internet Protocol Version 6 (TCP IPv6)` is unchecked.
+4. In the list of items, make sure "Internet Protocol Version 6 (TCP IPv6)" is unchecked.
 5. Hit OK.

 ## Save failed